farrynk/rulebook/docs/4_league-processes.md

     - **4.3.4.2**&emsp;Players may voluntarily opt out of this protection (including being placed on IR).
 This must be initiated by the player, otherwise A(GM)s may incur punishment from admins.

-    - **4.3.4.3**&emsp;Re-signed players must stay on a roster through the draft.
-They cannot be cut anytime prior to the draft.
-They can be cut after the draft in the preseason and would then be placed on waivers.
-The waivers will follow the standard waiver rules.
-Waivers will be the inverse of draft order.
-Re-signed players cannot be traded until two match days have passed.
+    - **4.3.4.3**&emsp;Resigned players cannot be cut until 2 match days after the draft.

 - **4.3.5**&emsp;If a signed player is willing and able to play in matches but is prevented from doing so by their franchise for a period of 2 match days, they may submit a ticket to be converted to an FA (subject to waivers when applicable).